-For the purpose of governing certain of the ongoing relationships between PHC and Harrah's Entertainment after the Distribution and to provide mechanisms for an orderly transition, Promus and PHC have entered or will enter into the various agreements and will adopt policies as described in this section.
+For the purpose of governing certain of the ongoing relationships between PHC and Harrah's Entertainment after the Distribution and to provide mechanisms for an orderly transition, Promus and PHC will enter into the various agreements and will adopt policies as described in this section.
 Promus and PHC believe that the agreements are fair to both parties and contain terms which generally are comparable to those which would have been reached in arm's-length negotiations with unaffiliated parties (although comparisons are difficult with respect to certain agreements that relate to the specific circumstances of this transaction).
 In some cases (such as the Distribution Agreement and the Tax Sharing Agreement each as hereinafter defined) the agreements are comparable to those used by other companies in similar transactions.
-In each case, the terms of these agreements have been reviewed by individuals who will be included at a senior management level within Harrah's Entertainment and by individuals who will be included at a senior management level within PHC.
+In each case, the terms of these agreements have been reviewed by individuals who will be included at a senior management level within PHC.